PrincetonUniversity/install_lammps/01_installing/ins/misc/python_interface.md

 srun python myscript.py
 ```

-Since the command-line switch "-sf intel" cannot be used, one must explicitly turn on the intel package and suffix in `in.lj`:
+Since the command-line switch "-sf intel" cannot be used, one must explicitly turn on the INTEL package and suffix in `in.lj`:

 ```
 units           lj